|

 broadside was for...AARRGGHH...I want that trophy back I

-texted in jest...After he bought it he went on to form a
+texted in jest...After he bought it formed a collection

 PHOTO